-Stephanie Sarkis, author of Making the Grade with ADD, has created a comprehensive overview of how to succeed in college with ADHD.
+Stephanie Sarkis, author of Making the Grade with ADD, created a comprehensive overview of how to succeed in college with ADHD.
 This resource provides a look at how ADHD changes into adulthood and how it affects life in college.

 Ask questions early on to set yourself up for success.
 During your initial college visits, set up a meeting with someone in the student support services department.
 Most colleges and universities offer accommodations for students with ADD/ADHD.
 Visit ADHD & You for a list of accommodations available in college.

-Here is what you need to know about bipolar disorder, and what assistance is available in college for those who have been diagnosed.
+Here is what you need to know about bipolar disorder, and also what assistance is available in college for those who have been diagnosed.

 The American Psychological Association (APA), defines bipolar disorder as a serious mental illness in which common emotions become intensely and often unpredictably magnified.
 Individuals with bipolar disorder can quickly swing from extremes of happiness, energy and clarity, to sadness, fatigue and confusion.
 These shifts can be so devastating that individuals may choose suicide.
 All people with bipolar disorder have manic episodes — abnormally elevated or irritable moods that last at least a week and impair functioning.
 But not all become depressed.

 According to the National Alliance on Mental Illness (NAMI), the average age of onset for bipolar disorder is 25.
 While it can occur at any time in life, the college years seem to be the prime time for it to appear.
-A list of symptoms, causes, and treatment can also be found on their site.
+A list of symptoms, causes, and treatments can also be found on their site.

-BP Magazine has put together a list of strategies for success for attending college with a bipolar diagnosis.
+BP Magazine put together a list of strategies for success for attending college with a bipolar diagnosis.

 Health.com has an article titled, “9 Ways to Control Bipolar Disorder”, all of which are applicable to college life.

-Teenmentalhealth.org has put together a list of things to do if someone in your life has been diagnosed with bipolar disorder.
+Teenmentalhealth.org put together a list of things to do if someone in your life has been diagnosed with bipolar disorder.
 Being well-informed is always the first step.

 We all go through periods of time where we feel down, that’s normal.
 With the increase in pressure and expectations (from yourself or others), college can be a rough time if something doesn’t go the way you’d planned.